United States: China Is Putting Muslims In ‘Concentration Camps’

-In perhaps the strongest United States condemnation to date, the U.S. accused China of placing more than one million minority Muslims into concentration camps in a mass detention of the Muslim Uighur minority and other Muslim groups, Reuters reports.
+In perhaps the strongest condemnation to date, the U.S. accused China of placing more than 1 million minority Muslims into concentration camps in a mass detention of the Muslim Uighur minority and other Muslim groups, Reuters reports.

 The comments came from Randall Schriver, who leads Asia policy at the U.S. Defense Department.
 The remarks are likely to ratchet up tension with Chinese leadership, which is notoriously sensitive to international criticism.
 According to the Chinese government, the camps are not actually concentration camps, but rather vocational training centers aimed at addressing the threat of Islamic extremism.

-“The [Chinese] Communist Party is using the security forces for mass imprisonment of Chinese Muslims in concentration camps,” Schriver said in a Pentagon briefing, estimating that the number of detained Muslims could be as high as three million.
+“The [Chinese] Communist Party is using the security forces for mass imprisonment of Chinese Muslims in concentration camps,” Schriver said in a Pentagon briefing, estimating that the number of detained Muslims could be as high as 3 million.

-Former residents of the camps have described torture taking place as they live in crowded cells, subjected to a brutal daily regimen of indoctrination which reportedly drives many to suicide.
+Former residents of the camps have described torture taking place as they live in crowded cells, and are subjected to a brutal daily regimen of indoctrination which reportedly drives many to suicide.
 The facilities are surrounded by razor wire and watchtowers.

 Shriver has received some criticism for the use of the term “concentration camp,” which obviously evokes the treatment of Jews under Nazi Germany.
 He has defended his use of the term as appropriate given the conditions and general nature of the camps.